Michigan State University College of Human Medicine

 - The headquarters for the College of Human Medicine, the Secchia Center, is a $90 million, privately-funded medical education building located in Grand Rapids along “the medical mile.”
 With its opening in 2010, MSU College of Human Medicine moves closer to its expansion goal of a projected 800 students in 2014, making MSU the nation’s largest allopathic medical school expansion currently underway.

 - In East Lansing, students spend most of their time in the Life Sciences Building and Clinical Center complex located in the southeast corner of the beautiful and spacious campus of Michigan State University in East Lansing.
 This complex includes the Robert Echt Computer Laboratory and Learning Resource Center.

-- First and second-year students are connected through state of the art distance learning technology, wherein lectures are held in auditoriums wherein students and faculty at both locations see, learn and interact together via technology.
+- First and second-year students are connected through the state of the art distance learning technology, wherein lectures are held in auditoriums wherein students and faculty at both locations see, learn, and interact together via technology.